 Invisalign is a modern alternative to traditional orthodontic braces.
 With old-fashioned braces, brackets are glued to your teeth, then metal wires and rubber bands are weaved through to move your teeth to the preferable positions.
 Invisalign is very different.
 Clear plastic trays, called aligners, are fit over your upper and lower rows of teeth.
 The aligners gently move your teeth to the desired positions.
+Fun fact, all Invisalign aligners are clean aligners, however not all clear aligners are Invisalign.
+Invisalign simply has become a household brand name that has just become synonymous with clear aligners.
 One experiences less pain than with normal braces and the aligners are almost imperceptible to other people, so no one knows you are wearing them.

 So why isn’t everyone using Invisalign rather than the old-fashioned braces?
 Well, Invisalign doesn’t work for every orthodontic issue, especially the more severe ones.
 In this article, we will go over the problems for which Invisalign is best suited and review those for which you are better off choosing old-fashioned wire and rubber band braces.